Sudoku: Other variants

 Puzzles constructed from more than two grids are also common.
 Five 9×9 grids that overlap at the corner regions in the shape of a quincunx is known in Japan as Gattai 5 (five merged) Sudoku.
 In The Times, The Age, and The Sydney Morning Herald, this form of puzzle is known as Samurai Sudoku.
 The Baltimore Sun and the Toronto Star publish a puzzle of this variant (titled High Five) in their Sunday edition.
 Often, no givens are placed in the overlapping regions.
 Sequential grids, as opposed to overlapping, are also published, with values in specific locations in grids needing to be transferred to others.

 A tabletop version of Sudoku can be played with a standard 81-card Set deck (see Set game).
 A three-dimensional Sudoku puzzle was published in The Daily Telegraph in May 2005.
 The Times also publishes a three-dimensional version under the name Tredoku.
 Also, a Sudoku version of the Rubik's Cube is named Sudoku Cube.

 Many other variants have been developed.
 Some are different shapes in the arrangement of overlapping 9×9 grids, such as butterfly, windmill, or flower.
 Others vary the logic for solving the grid.
 One of these is "Greater Than Sudoku".
 In this, a 3×3 grid of the Sudoku is given with 12 symbols of Greater Than (>) or Less Than (<) on the common line of the two adjacent numbers.
 Another variant on the logic of the solution is "Clueless Sudoku", in which nine 9×9 Sudoku grids are each placed in a 3×3 array.
 The center cell in each 3×3 grid of all nine puzzles is left blank and forms a tenth Sudoku puzzle without any cell completed; hence, "clueless".
-A new variant mixes Sudoku with the sliding tile puzzle in Sudoku Slide Extreme.
-In this variant, all of the positions are filled in.
-Tiles are moved to the proper position to solve the puzzle.
-This variant contains power-ups and a campaign mode.
 Examples and other variants can be found in the Glossary of Sudoku.